The History of Montgomery & TheEqual Justice Initiative

 The Legacy Museum, built on the site of a former cotton warehouse, offers a powerful journey through America’s history of racial injustice.
 Through interactive exhibits, first-person accounts, and thought-provoking art, the museum explores the devastating impacts of slavery, segregation, and mass incarceration.
 Discover inspiring stories of resilience and hope while gaining a deeper understanding of our nation’s past.

-The National Memorial for Justice and Peace
+The National Memorial for Peace and Justice

 The National Memorial for Peace and Justice, located in Montgomery, Alabama, honors the victims of racial terror lynchings.
 This powerful memorial features more than 800 steel monuments, each representing a county where a lynching occurred.
 The site offers a solemn space for reflection and a deeper understanding of the enduring legacy of racial injustice in America.